MISSILE SYSTEM

 • Computes time delay using internal logic and algorithm to issue detonation pulse for maximum impact

-Rx Electronic Delay Unit & Receiver Unit- KONKURS Missile
+Electronic Delay Unit & Receiver Unit - Konkurs Missile

 • Integral component of the KONKURS-M system, designed to engage both stationary and moving armoured targets (Tanks)